 Figure 9-1002ab—Operation Parameter Info subfield format

 The Maximum MPDU Length subfield is in defined in Table 9-310 (Subfields of the VHT Capabilities Information field).

-The A-MSDU Length subfield is defined in Table 9-221 (Subfields of the HT Capabilities Information field).
+The (#15956)Maximum A-MSDU Length subfield is defined in Table 9-221 (Subfields of the HT Capabilities Information field).